shinmyung0/clite/README.md

 )

 func main() {
-    prog := clite.NewProgram("program")
+    prog := clite.NewProgram("program").
-    prog.HasCommand("cmd", "some random command", HandlerFn)
+        HasCommand("cmd", "some random command", HandlerFn).
-    prog.HasCommand("cmd2", "another random command", HandlerFm)
+        HasCommand("cmd2", "another random command", HandlerFm).
-    prog.HasCommand("fooCmd", "another one, it's another one!", HandlerFn)
+        HasCommand("fooCmd", "another one, it's another one!", HandlerFn)

-    cmd := prog.Command("cmd")
     // This is mainly for setting up the command specific usage texts
-    // As well as simple validation that the user passes in numRequired <= len(args) <= numTotal arguments cmd.HasRequiredArg("required", "some argument that is required to run the command") cmd.HasOptionalArg("optionalArg", "some argument that is optional")
+    // As well as simple validation that the user passes in numRequired <= len(args) <= numTotal arguments cmd := prog.Command("cmd").
+        HasRequiredArg("required", "some argument that is required to run the command").
+        HasOptionalArg("optionalArg", "some argument that is optional").
-    cmd.HasOptionalArg("optionalArg2", "some argument that is also optional")
+        HasOptionalArg("optionalArg2", "some argument that is also optional")

     // Will print main usage text
     fmt.Println(format)